 Both fashion and branding fall into the same, yet broad category – design.
-I’m interested in all three of them, so once Jessica from Get Styled with Jessica reached out to me about her brand design, I was super excited.
-Today, I’m about to share with you, her entire brand identity design including logo design, brand design and collaterals design.
+I’m interested in all three of them.
+So once Jessica from Get Styled with Jessica reached out to me about her brand design, I was super excited.

 This post contains affiliate links marked with (*) for products I recommend.
 If you decide to make a purchase, I will earn a commission at no additional cost to you.
 Thank you for your support!

-Below, you’ll find out more about Jessica’s brand, her brand keywords, what package did she choose, what was included in the package and what was the individualised solution for Get Styled with Jessica
+Below, you’ll find out more about Jessica’s brand, her brand keywords.
+Take a look below, which brand collaterals did she choose.
+Also, learn about the individualised solution for Get Styled with Jessica.

 All right, let’s dive into details!

-Get Styled with Jessica is a fashion blog for Millennials and female entrepreneurs.
-The blog posts Jessica shares include easy to implements tips for busy females, who should love themselves despite not being perfect.
-Jessica talks a lot about self-hate, about the fact that we can be our worst critiques.
+Get Styled with Jessica is a fashion blog for the millennials & female entrepreneurs.
+Jessica shares easy to implement tips for busy females.
+She encourages women to love themselves, even if they feel like they are not perfect.
+Jessica talks a lot about self-hate, about the fact that we can be our worst critics.

 Minimalistic, Feminine, Elegant, Edgy, Friendly, Confident, Strong, Empowering, Respectful, Loving

 THE PACKAGE INCLUDED:

 BRAND IDENTITY DESIGN:

 2. Alternative logo designs